How to Make an OmeletSome people are intimidated by omelets, but trust me: if you can make scrambled eggs, you can make an omelet.

 - Now gently flip the egg pancake over, using your spatula to ease it over if necessary.
 Cook for another few seconds, or until there is no uncooked egg left.

 - If you're adding any other ingredients, now's the time to do it.
-(See note.)
+(See below.)
 Spoon your filling across the center of the egg in straight line.

 - With your spatula, lift one edge of the egg and fold it across and over, so that the edges line up.
 Cook for another minute or so, but don't overcook or allow the egg to turn brown.
 If necessary, you can flip the entire omelet over to cook the top for 30 seconds or so.
 Just don't let it get brown.